 It gets dark very quickly in Cambodia.
 We spent most of our evenings – after a day of sightseeing, and a quick dip in our hotel pool – gazing out across the landscape with a beer.
-Everywhere we went they served little dishes of sweet and spicy peanuts, with fried lime leaves or chilli.
+Everywhere we went, bartenders served little dishes of sweet and spicy peanuts, with fried lime leaves or chilli, which the children adored.
 It became an evening treat to devour them as we watched the dragonflies dancing, until we could no longer see the sun.

 One of our biggest surprises was how the children took to the food in Cambodia.
 Not the most adventurous, my daughter blew us away by deciding that Cambodian beef soup was something I needed to find a recipe for when we got home.
 Spicy, yet sharp with lemongrass and tamarind, she chose it again and again on menus.
 And when we had dinner one evening in the home of ‘Batman,’ a Battambang resident, my smuggled in cereal bars were totally superfluous to the kids needs.
 They devoured a beef and pineapple stir fry, a sweet and coconutty vegetable curry, and fish amok, a traditional dish steamed in coconut milk.